Auckland

 158 subjects available for 2026/2027.

-This course focuses on developing a student's understanding of tactile media in Art and the techniques used to create it.
-Students will develop technical skills in drawing, painting, sculpture and printmaking whilst engaging in thematic projects.
-Students will deepen their understanding of how to think creatively, analyse art-making methods, and apply these to their own art-making practice.
+Students will develop technical skills in drawing, painting and sculpture whilst engaging in thematic projects.
+The course also focuses on deepening their understanding of how to think creatively, analyse art-making methods, and apply these to their own art-making practice.

 Year 9 Dance aims to introduce basic skills that students need to perform and choreograph dance.
 Reflective discussions will be incorporated into each topic and support each new skill as it is learned.
 Appropriate dance clothing is compulsory.
 Dance students will develop self-management and interpersonal skills, while building self-confidence and exploring their creative self.
 This course is suitable for all students, beginners to experienced.

-This course focuses on developing a student's understanding of Digital Art and the techniques used to create it.
-Students will develop technical skills in Digital Photography and Design, whilst engaging in thematic projects.
 Students will deepen their understanding of how to think creatively, analyse art-making methods and apply these to their own art-making practice.

 This half-year course is an exciting introduction to the world of performance, designed for any student willing to give it a go.
 Through acting, movement, voice, and character work, students develop essential skills in communication, creativity, and collaboration—valuable both in and beyond the classroom.